wahyu-devs/company-link-portal/README.md

 # Company Link Portal

-A lightweight internal link portal for centralized access to company documents, tools, and resources.
+A lightweight internal link portal for centralized access to company documents and resources.

 ## Overview